 The volumes of data needed to form these insights are too large for a human to analyze.
 Even a small organization has more data than a team of people could ever work through.
 So, threat intelligence solutions use machine learning to automate data collection and processing.
 They take in large amounts of unstructured data from a variety of sources, then connect the dots to give meaningful intelligence on where a future attack may come from.

 The process starts with collecting raw data on potential threats and vulnerabilities.
-This could come from internal network event logs and records of past incidents, to any number of external sources.
-The machine learning algorithm then sorts and organizes the data, filtering out false positives and negatives.
+This could come from internal network event logs and records of past incidents to any number of external sources.
+The machine-learning algorithm then sorts and organizes the data, filtering out false positives and negatives.
 Next, it analyzes the processed data to search for potential security threats and puts them into a format that’s easier to understand.

 IT teams end up with context on where their system vulnerabilities may lie, as well as who’s trying to attack them and what their motivations are.
-Threat intelligence identifies specific indicators of compromise (IOCs) and recommends the appropriate steps to prevent attack.
+Threat intelligence identifies specific indicators of compromise (IOCs) and recommends the appropriate steps to prevent the attack.
 Common IOCs include:

-- Email addresses, subject lines, links and attachments associated with phishing attempts
+- Email addresses, subject lines, links, and attachments associated with phishing attempts

 - IP addresses, URLs, and domain names associated with malware

 - Registry keys, filenames, file hashes, and DLLs associated with attacks from a flagged external host

 It’s possible to integrate threat intelligence with existing security solutions to put the information to work to prevent breaches and mitigate risk.
 Some of the biggest risks to organizational security are linked to privileged accounts – users with elevated privileges to access sensitive resources, modify critical assets, and work with data in corporate applications.
 Defending against these kinds of threats via access security and management solutions is step one in implementing threat intelligence procedures.